IBM/eventing-openliberty-blockchain/README.md

 ## Steps

-* Import the Open Liberty projects into VS Code
+* Import the Open Liberty projects into VS Code.

-* Import the "fabcar" sample smart contract project into VS Code
+* Import the "fabcar" sample smart contract project into VS Code.

-* Start a 2 Org blockchain network and deploy the contract to both organisations
+* Start a 2 Org blockchain network and deploy the contract to both organizations.

-* Export credentials for Org1 and Org2 to communicate with the blockchain network
+* Export credentials for Org1 and Org2 to communicate with the blockchain network.

 * Startup the buyer and seller Open Liberty servers.

 * Add a car to the ledger from Org1.

+*  Query all ledger state as a buyer.

-* Look at the events out of hyperledger fabric.
+* View events out of hyperledger fabric.

+* Listen to Events automatically from Hyperledger Fabric.

-* Update the owner of a Car on the Ledger
+* Update the owner of a Car on the Ledger as a buyer.

-* Optional - View Open Liberty Metrics

-* Stop the Open Liberty server
+* Stop the Open Liberty server.

-* Stop the Blockchain Network
+* Stop the Blockchain Network.

-* Finished
+* Finished.

 ## 1. Get the development tools